rkillion/dom_manipulation/notes.md

     - What is a node?
 Anything we can change in the document: element, Text, HTML attributes
     - These nodes also have relationships to one another
     - Element relationships can be really useful for traversing the DOM.
 This means accessing elements from other elements
-    - When does the DOM get created?
-When HTML is being loaded from a server, the browser takes the HTML and converts it to the DOM

     ### How to access elements
     ## Returning 1 element: